The Autoroutes in France

 The official web site grouping all the autoroutes together, there is a map, estimation of toll costs, web cams, traffic situation.

-Just as a note, if you breakdown on the Autoroute, you will have to pay to be towed off and it you may be fined for running out of petrol.
+Just as a note, if you breakdown on the Autoroute, you will have to pay to be towed off, you may also be fined for running out of petrol.

 - What's the traffic like, check to see traffic flows, green, orange, red and BLACK zones on the dates you want to travel.